brion/terok-nor/readme.md

 Note that this means you can use the same imports for both native `WebAssembly.instantiate` and `Interpreter.insantiate` if they are all synchronous functions -- BUT if your imports call back into any export functions, they must be prepared to deal with that being asynchronous.
 This means you probably can't take an existing JavaScript runtime that's not designed for use with this and just stick it on the interpreter.

+Note that the API surface may change a bit to accomodate pre-compiling Module objects into source code that can be loaded up from separate server-side compilation.

 ```js
 const {Interpreter} = require('terok-nor');